-1The Parliamentary Counsel Act 1970 provides OPC with statutory authority to charge fees.
+&lt;sup>1 The Parliamentary Counsel Act 1970 provides OPC with statutory authority to charge fees.
 The annual fee is for the management and registration of legislative documents on the Federal Register of Legislation.
-Clients are invoiced in advance over a 12 month period.
-In 2021-22, no liability will be recognised due to the election and Machinery of Government changes taking effect from 1 July 2022.
+Clients are invoiced in advance covering a 12 month period.
+In the prior year, no liability was recognised due to the election and Machinery of Government changes taking effect from 1 July 2022.